isItObservable/servicemeshsecuritybenchmark/docs/index.md

-# ServiceMesh Benchmarl: The Workshop
+# ServiceMesh Benchmark: The Workshop